 Other Research Areas

-Besides leading programs for cholera, enteric fever, dengue and MERS, IVI conducts research on hepatitis E and provides Asia-based support to partners in vaccine development for other diarrheal diseases (rotavirus, shigellosis, Enterotoxigenic E. coli, norovirus, tuberculosis, and pneumococcal disease.
+Besides implementing programs for cholera, enteric fever, dengue, and MERS, IVI conducts research on hepatitis A and E, human papilloma virus, and tuberculosis; in addition to providing Asia-based support to partners in vaccine development for other diarrheal diseases (i.e.: rotavirus, shigellosis, , and pneumococcal disease).

 These are diseases that exert a high disease burden in global health and are of particular concern to countries in Asia and Africa.

 In 2018, IVI launched a Human papillomavirus (HPV) vaccine single-dose impact study in Thailand.
 Supported by the Bill & Melinda Gates Foundation, the study will measure the effectiveness of a single-dose of HPV vaccine administered to young women in Thailand, while also generating data on single dose effectiveness to inform global public health policy.
 This study will track and analyze the level of HPV vaccine protection in females vaccinated with a single dose of the vaccine for a period of 5 years.

 HPV is the most common viral infection of the reproductive tract.
 Some HPV strains are harmless but others cause cervical cancer, with HPV infection responsible for nearly all cases of cervical cancer.
 According to the World Health Organization, globally, cervical cancer is the fourth most common cancer in women with an estimated 530,000 new cases in 2012 alone; and accounts for 7.5 percent of all female cancer deaths.
 It’s estimated that more than 270,000 die from cervical cancer yearly, with over 85 percent of these deaths occurring in less-developed regions.